North Macedonia profile - Timeline

 2001 February/March - Uprising by ethnic Albanians.
 National Liberation Army emerges demanding equal rights for ethnic Albanians.

-2001 May - Main Macedonian parties form government of national unity under PM Ljubco Georgievski which pledges to address minority grievances.
-Further incidents of violence.
+2001 May - Main parties form government of national unity under Prime Minister Ljubco Georgievski, which pledges to address minority grievances.

 2003 March - EU takes over peacekeeping duties from Nato.

-2004 February - President Boris Trajkovski is killed in a plane crash in Bosnia while on his way to a conference in Mostar.
+2004 February - President Boris Trajkovski is killed in a plane crash in Bosnia while on his way to a conference in Bosnia.
+Prime Minister Branko Crvenkovski wins presidential election in April.

 Path to Europe